GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 the optimization expedites mapping by known exclusion: bypassing subpackages and modules that are known not contain primitives or recipes.

-Refer to the appendix for more a more complete discussion.  ??KL add ref.
+Refer to the appendix for more a more complete discussion.
+.. todo::  add ref.

 .. _calrq: